-On July 4, 2019, the Government of Ontario released its own final regulations for the provincial Greenhouse Gas Emissions Performance Standards (EPS).
-On Sep.
+On July 4, 2019, the Government of Ontario released its regulations for the provincial Emissions Performance Standard ("EPS") carbon pricing system.
+On Sept.
 21, 2020, the federal government accepted the Ontario government's EPS as meeting the requirements of the GGPPA.
 In Dec.
 2020, the Ontario government published amendments to align the EPS with the GGPPA requirements.
-The Ontario government also announced its intention to transition from the OBPS to the EPS starting on Jan.
-1, 2021.
-This mean Ontario's large emitters will have been covered by the OBPS for 2019 and 2020 compliance years and, in the future, will be covered by the EPS.
+As of Jan.
+1, 2022, the EPS system applies in Ontario and the federal OBPS no longer applies to covered emitters.